Albert King (basketball): Personal life

 He is the younger brother of former NBA scoring champion, Bernard King.
 They grew up in the Fort Greene neighborhood of Brooklyn.
+Two of his older brothers also played college basketball, Thomas for West Virginia Wesleyan and Ronald for Miami Dade Junior College.

 He is also one of the central personalities in Rick Telander's acclaimed book Heaven is a Playground.

 In the 1990s, he hosted Nets Slammin' Planet with Evan Roberts, Brandon Scoop B Robinson and Chris Carrino.

+Following his basketball career, King opened several Wendy's restaurants.